Mpox Vaccines in BRHD

 - Pregnant people can spread the virus to their fetus through the placenta

-If you suspect you may be infected with or been exposed to monkeypox, call ahead to your medical provider before visiting them in-person.
+If you suspect you may be infected with or been exposed to mpox, call ahead to your medical provider before visiting them in-person.